NCAR/CAM-chem/_sources/learning.rst.txt

 `Python Tutorial <https://docs.python.org/3/tutorial/>`_ - Comprehensive source for general python exercises and examples.

+`xarray tutorial <https://www.youtube.com/watch?v=a339Q5F48UQ&feature=youtu.be>`_ - Recorded CISL tutorial on using the xarray package in the Jupyter Notebook setting.

+EXTERNAL TO NCAR:

 `Online book for applications <https://www.johnny-lin.com/pyintro/>`_ - Introduction to Using Python in the Atmospheric and Oceanic Sciences, by Johnny Wei-Bing Lin.

 `Online book explaining packages <https://jakevdp.github.io/PythonDataScienceHandbook/index.html>`_ - Python Data Science Handbook explaining NumPy, Pandas, Matplotlib and Machine Learning, by Jake VanderPlas.